 In the future, we plan to get back to touring in Europe and the UK on the back of the amazing support we have received from the worldwide Blues Radio and Magazine community!!!

-We have also started to write the next record, which again will be based totally in the Blues.
+We have also started to write and record the next album, which again will be based totally in the Blues.

 Could the Valencia region be a new ‘Nashville’ for musicians in the future?

 We loved the place and the Californian climate is very conducive to creativity.
 It’s also very inexpensive; this combination of factors could really make this happen with an influx of contemporary musicians from all styles and genres.

 There needs to be some political will from the local Government to promote the region in this way to really make it happen.